 1 actionable task: 1 executed

 The Greeting task has a property of type Property<String> to represent the configurable greeting and a property of type Provider<String> to represent the calculated, read-only, message.
-The message Provider is created from the greeting Property using the map() method, and so its value is kept up-to-date as the value of the greeting property changes.
+The message Provider is created from the greeting Property using the map() method; its value is kept up-to-date as the value of the greeting property changes.

 Creating a Property or Provider instance

-Similarly, when writing a plugin or build script with Kotlin, the Kotlin compiler will take care of converting a Kotlin function into a Transformer.
+Similarly, when writing a plugin or build script with Kotlin, the Kotlin compiler will convert a Kotlin function into a Transformer.

 Connecting properties together